awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

 For these examples, the user who created the Lambda function named it `SSMrestart-my-instances` and created two parameters called `instanceId` and `targetType`\.

 **Important**
 The IAM policy for Maintenance Windows requires that you add the prefix `SSM` to Lambda function \(or alias\) names\.
-Before you proceed to register this type of task, you must update its name in AWS Lambda to include `SSM`\.
+Before you proceed to register this type of task, update its name in AWS Lambda to include `SSM`\.
 For example, if your Lambda function name is `MyLambdaFunction`, change it to `SSMMyLambdaFunction`\.

 **AWS CLI command:**